-Using Digitevent will allow you to succeed in all these aspects, regardless, have your website proof checked by colleagues to make sure that the experience is amusing and that the background information is relevant.
+Though Digitevent will allow you to succeed in all these aspects, you should still have your website proof-read by colleagues to make sure that the experience is pleasant and that the background information is relevant.

 The website should also contain a menu with clear and impactful headings, such as the program, speakers, link to the registration form, or practical information.

-If you are not tech-friendly, we have developed an intuitive site creation tool that will allow you to easily create the event website of your dreams.
+If you are not confident in your tech abilities, we have developed an intuitive site creation tool that will allow you to easily create the event website of your dreams.

-Networking: one of the best ways to make your participants active
+Networking: one of the best ways to make your participants engaged

 Your visitors register for your event for one of these two reasons:

-- They think they will gain something, relevant content, a new approach, tools that will help them to solve their problems.
+- They think they will gain something: relevant content, a new approach, or tools that will help them to solve their problems.

-- They can expand their network and make new professional relationships, which can bring them business opportunities.
+- They can expand their network and create new professional relationships, which can bring them business opportunities.